christer12/Android_ANTHALService/README.md

-# Android ANT HAL Service v.4.0.0 - 25 Aug 2014
+# Android Bluedroid ANT Service

-The ANT HAL Service functions as a JNI wrapper for the ANT HAL.
+The Bluedroid ANT Service is an ANT Chip Provider Service for chips who's serial interface is through vendor-specific HCI messages, on a device using the Bluedroid stack for Bluetooth.

-The ANT Hal Service provides the messaging and state control interface to the built-in adapter for the ANT Radio Service to interact with.
+The ANT Chip Provider services provides the messaging and state control interface to ANT adapters, for the ANT Radio Service to interact with.

 ## License

-Copyright 2009-2014 Dynastream Innovations
+Copyright 2009-2015 Dynastream Innovations

 This product includes software developed at
 Dynastream Innovations (http://www.dynastream.com/).